Bunk Beds with Mattresses

 Check the size of the room

-It’s no use buying a really awesome bed and then finding out it doesn’t fit the space, so you need to measure the room’s size.
+It’s no use buying a fabulous bed and then finding out it doesn’t fit the space, so you need to measure the room’s size.
 In particular, you should measure the distance from the floor to the ceiling and compare it with the height of the bed you’re buying.
 You should leave at least 30 inches (2.5 feet) between the top bunk and the ceiling to protect the child from bashing their head when they sit up.

 It would be best if you also thought about ladders.
 If the ladder stands at a slant to the bed, you’ll have to account for this.
 Note that it’s possible to remove the ladder from the bed.

-Make sure the bunk bed will be age appropriate
+Make sure the bunk bed will be age appropriate.

 This one is about planning, especially if you weigh up different costs.
-If you’re opting for a themed bed, you should make sure it’s appropriate for them.
+If you’re opting for a themed bed, you should ensure it’s appropriate for them.
 Two young boys wouldn’t want a My Little Pony-themed bed, for instance.
 Not only that, children don’t remain children forever.
 As they get older, a themed bed may feel childish to them, and you may have to buy a new bed for them further down the line.

 How do you know if a child is ready for the top bunk?